chebpy/chebpy/README.rst

-Chebfun is capable of handling certain instances of nonsmoothness.
+Chebfun is capable of handling certain classes of mathematical nonsmoothness.
-For example, here we compute the pointwise maximum of two functions for which the resulting function is 'piecewise-smooth', being defined as the concatenation of twelve individual smooth pieces.
-The breakpoints have been automatically determined by solving the correpsonding root-finding problem.
+For example, here we compute the pointwise maximum of two functions, which results in a 'piecewise-smooth' concatenation of twelve individual pieces (in Chebfun & ChebPy terminology this is a collection of 'Funs').
+The breakpoints between the pieces (Funs) have been determined by ChebPy in the background by solving the corresponding root-finding problem.

 .. code:: python